 Heading back towards the main door, I peer up to admire the Baptism of Christ by Tintoretto, before exiting the Church into the bright afternoon sunlight.

-Even to an atheistic philistine like me, Veronese's masterpiece is a wonderful piece of art in an atmospheric setting.
-Well worth a visit.
+Even to an atheistic philistine like me, Veronese's masterpiece is a wonderful piece of art in a profoundly atmospheric setting.
+It's well worth a visit.

-Meanwhile, my companion sleeps on, blissfully unaware that he has been in the presence of true genius .
+Meanwhile, my companion sleeps on, blissfully unaware that he has been in the presence of true genius, and I go in search of the nearest bar!